amancrackpot/Fast-Neural-Style/README.md

 The model is a custom network trained on a subset of the Coco 2017 dataset.
 The code needed to recreate the training data and train the model is detailed in the https://github.com/amancrackpot/Fast-Neural-Style/blob/master/faststyletransfer.ipynb notebook.
+Note: Training has been shown only for 2 styles to keep the size of ipynb file small

 # What it is?
 We are trying to transfer style of one image over another without loosing its content.
 Since a picture is worth than a thousand words, below are some results which will clearly demonstrate this